jbrockopp/docs/content/administration/worker/reference.md

 ## VELA_QUEUE_CLUSTER

-This should enable the [queue component](/docs/administration/worker/components/queue/) for the worker to connect to a cluster rather than a standalone instance.
+This configuration variable is used by the [queue component](/docs/administration/worker/components/queue/) for the worker.

+This variable enables the worker to connect to a queue cluster rather than a standalone instance.

-The configuration is optional and should be provided as a `boolean`.
+The variable is optional and can be provided as a `boolean`.

 {{% alert title="Note:" color="primary" %}}
 This variable should match [the `VELA_QUEUE_CLUSTER` variable](/docs/administration/server/reference/#vela_queue_cluster) provided to the server.